matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 - `is` is initialized before `os` and cleaned up after it, and `is` will be cleaned up if there is an exception while initializing `os`.

-### Equivalence of try-with-resource and classical try-catch-finally
+**Equivalence of try-with-resource and classical try-catch-finally.**

 ```java
 try (PrintStream stream = new PrintStream("hello.txt")) {